 My health challenges started when I was one month old – I was hospitalized with viral meningitis and received IV antibiotics for one week.
 After that, I suffered from colic as a baby.
-As a native Texan growing up in the 1980s, my diet consisted of delicious homemade pizza, ice cream, fried chicken, french fries, brisket, chicken and dumplings, meat loaf, biscuits and gravy, chicken soup, and anything fried, plus lots of candy.
-My mother was a wonderful cook and baker; we spent many hours playing in the kitchen making southern dishes and yummy cookies.
-I spent much of my youth and early adulthood experiencing many signs of illness, but never fully acknowledged them.
-I started studying classical piano at the age of six and eventually attended the High School for the Performing & Visual Arts in Houston, Texas.
+Throughout my childhood, I enjoyed a Texan diet of fried chicken, french fries, brisket, chicken and dumplings, meat loaf, biscuits and gravy, chicken soup, and sugary processed treats.
+My mother was a wonderful cook and baker; we spent many hours playing in the kitchen making southern dishes and special holiday treats.
+Much of my teenage years were plagued with many signs of illness, but we never fully connected the dots to diet and lifestyle.
 After a continuing decline in my health, I attempted suicide while a sophomore in school.
-This led to doctors prescribing a variety of pharmaceuticals in hopes that the medications would solve whatever was wrong with me.
+This led to doctors prescribe a variety of pharmaceuticals in an attempt to solve whatever was wrong with me.

 At the age of 18, I developed chronic migraines while living in Panama as an exchange student.
 I have a genetic predisposition for migraines.
 My paternal grandmother, father, and younger brother have migraines, as well as family on my mother’s side.
 Over the next 10 years, doctors tried every possible migraine medication on me, eventually resorting to Botox injections, which involved a series of injections in the face and neck.
 All of these options were a dead end.
 In fact, the various medications and treatments only made me worse.
-During this time, I juggled an abusive relationship, finished my BA in Journalism, and worked as a radio producer for NPR in San Diego, CA.
+During this time, I juggled an abusive relationship, finished my BA in Journalism, and worked as a radio and television journalist and producer for National Public Radio.

 At the age of 25, I again attempted to end my life.
-Suicide actually seems to be another family trait; tragically both my maternal grandmother and aunt took their own lives.
-My point being that there are some underlying issues in my genes that need to be dealt with, imbalances I was probably born with and then nurtured through poor life choices.
-And those imbalances showed up in various ways as I matured, eventually leading to an average of 25+ migraine days a month.
-My migraines consisted of severe pain radiating up one side of my body, often stemming from the neck and occipital region, and spreading over my jaw, up my temple, behind my eye and forehead.
+Our family has a history of suicide; tragically both my maternal grandmother and aunt took their own lives.
+There are some underlying issues in our family that beg for attention – perhaps genetic imbalances I was born with and then nurtured through poor life choices.
+Those imbalances showed up in various ways as I matured, eventually leading to an average of 25+ migraine days a month.
+My migraines consisted of severe pain radiating up one side of my body, often stemming from the neck area, and spreading over my jaw, up my temple, behind my eye and forehead.
 The pain left me unable to move, sensitive to light, smell, touch, sounds, and unable to eat or digest food properly due to nausea and gastroparesis.
 Migraines caused me to be in a constant state of “fight or flight” – they took days, sometimes weeks, to recover from, which was further complicated by the many medications I juggled.
 Slowly, I found myself no longer able to work or participate in daily activities.
-I spent years immobilized in bed and on the couch with muscles atrophying – my body starving and traumatized by the cycle of chronic migraines, toxicity, and nutritional deficiency.
+I spent years immobilized in bed and on the couch – my body traumatized by the cycle of chronic migraines.

-Here’s an incomplete list of medications I have tried for migraine:
+Here’s an incomplete list of medications or treatments I have tried for migraine:

 Imitrex, Hydrocodone, Toradol, Zofran, Xanax, Doxepin, Maxalt, Relpax, Amerge, Indocomethacin,